Hummingbird Bread with Cream Cheese Glaze

 Hummingbird Bread is packed with bananas, pineapple and topped with a luscious vanilla bean cream cheese glaze!

-This recipe is an adaption of my muffin recipe, with a vanilla bean cream cheese glaze as a bonus.
-Some bonus, right?
+This recipe is an adaption of my hummingbird muffins, with a luscious vanilla bean cream cheese glaze as a bonus.
 You’re welcome. 🙂

-Along with all of the other flavors, there’s another one that’s completely necessary — vanilla.
+Along with all of the other flavors, there’s also plenty of vanilla.
 I love using vanilla in my baking, and in my opinion, there’s no such thing as too much.
 It’s the perfect compliment to the fruit flavors, coconut, and tangy cream cheese.

-The vanilla bean paste gives this glaze big vanilla flavor, and I love seeing the gorgeous black speckles throughout that tangy, snow white glaze.
+The vanilla bean paste in the glaze makes it extra special.
+I love seeing the gorgeous black specks.

 It wouldn’t be a southern cake without pecans would it?
 That means we have to top our glaze with toasty, nutty pecans and our bread is complete.
-I tossed a few toasted coconut flakes on top, too, because you know me and my coconut.
+I tossed a few toasted coconut flakes on top, too, because you know how I love coconut. 🙂

-This Hummingbird Bread is just what you need for a lighter breakfast or brunch item, and the best part is that nobody is going to know it’s healthier!
+This Hummingbird Bread is makes a great brunch item, and the best part is that nobody is going to know it’s healthier!
 It’s perfect for Easter, Mother’s Day, or any spring/summer entertaining that you might need something special for.

 And be ready for the question “what’s hummingbird bread?”